Last updated on January 26th, 2023 at 04:45 pm

 Every year, there are hundreds of ad networks which are rising and many of them don’t have their own advertisers, agency partnerships etc. In the ad tech ecosystem, if your product is adding value, you are going to stay, else, eventually, you’ll have to shut down.
 Amidst the publishers and advertisers, there exist middlemen like agencies, trading desks, DSPs, ad networks, SSPs and many more.
-Arbitrage, as a business still exist much as there are brokers, there are middlemen in ad tech who siphon a substantial ad revenue.
+Arbitrage, as a business still exists much as there are brokers, there are middlemen in ad tech who siphon a substantial ad revenue.
 However, this is changing and the ecosystem is moving forward, which, however, might mean that arbitrage is going to be more complex than what it exists today.
 Today, we are doing to discuss ad network arbitrage aka ad exchange arbitrage.

 According to Brain O’ Kelley, Founder of Appnexus–